probcomp/genstudio/docs/api/plot.md

 mark (str): 'rectY' or 'dot'.
 thresholds (str, int, list, or callable, optional): The thresholds option may be specified as a named method or a variety of other ways:

-- 'auto' (default): Scott’s rule, capped at 200.
+- `auto` (default): Scott’s rule, capped at 200.
-- 'freedman-diaconis': The Freedman–Diaconis rule.
+- `freedman-diaconis`: The Freedman–Diaconis rule.
-- 'scott': Scott’s normal reference rule.
+- `scott`: Scott’s normal reference rule.
-- 'sturges': Sturges’ formula.
+- `sturges`: Sturges’ formula.
 - A count (int) representing the desired number of bins.
 - An array of n threshold values for n - 1 bins.
 - An interval or time interval (for temporal binning).